 2021: Evolved Apes

-An NFT rug pull occurred in October 2021, where 10,000 ‘Evolved Apes’ were sold as a collection.
-Customers were expected to receive a special ape of individual parts that could engage in combat with other apes in a virtual reality fighting game for cryptocurrency incentives.
+An NFT rug pull occurred in October 2021, during which 10,000 ‘Evolved Apes’ artworks were sold as a collection.
+Customers were expected to receive a special ape artwork with individual parts that could engage in combat with other NFT apes in a virtual reality fighting game for cryptocurrency incentives.

 2021: Fractal

 The NFT market for game items is called Fractal.
-Scammers organized and publicized a fake NFT giveaway in 2021, which cost users more than $150,000 in cryptocurrency.
+In 2021, scammers organized and publicized a fake NFT giveaway, which cost users more than $150,000 in cryptocurrency.

 Customers anticipated receiving a limited-edition NFT.
-Instead, they were in for a shock when they realized that a link they had clicked on through the project’s official Discord channel was a scam designed to steal cryptocurrency.
+Instead, they were shocked when they realized that a link they had clicked on through the project’s official Discord channel was a scam designed to steal cryptocurrency.

-All the users who clicked the link and connected their cryptocurrency wallets in the hopes of receiving an NFT discovered that the scammer had received all of their cryptocurrency holdings.
+All the users who clicked the link and connected their cryptocurrency wallets hoping to receive an NFT discovered that the scammer had received all of their cryptocurrency holdings.

 2022: Frosties

 The Frosties NFT scam was a rug pull fraud that netted at least $1.2 million.
 The creators of the Frosties NFT collection defrauded investors of their money.
-They severed all contact with the group, which peaked at about 40,000 members and had been promised a number of advantages.
+They then proceeded to sever all contact with the group, which peaked at about 40,000 members, all of whom had been promised a number of advantages.

 How Can I Prevent NFT Scams?